.22 Hornet: Hunting

 Survivalist Mel Tappan on the .22 Hornet: "It is accurate, has virtually no recoil and a light report....
 [I]ts performance limits its use to small game and pests within 150 to 175 yd.
 It is by no means a reliable deer cartridge, even with handloads."

 Sam Fadala of GUNS magazine calls it "perfect for mid-range varmints of all stripes," everything from small game, mountain birds (e.g., blue grouse), turkey, javelina, peccaries, coyote, and Australian wild pigs and goats.

 The Hornet is considered an optimal cartridge for turkey hunting, though it is not as powerful as modern .22 centerfires.
 At mid-century, southern sportsman Henry Edwards Davis pronounced the Winchester Model 70 chambered for the Hornet "the best commercial rifle for wild turkeys the world has ever seen".
 In 2011, Lane Kinney was awarded the "Top Turkey in the World" award by Safari Club International for a record-setting Osceola turkey taken with a T/C Contender pistol in .22 Hornet.

 The Hornet's virtual absence of recoil has made it even quite popular among deer hunters in some areas, although it is generally regarded as very underpowered for deer unless bullet placement is absolutely precise.
 American hunter Jack O'Connor decried this practice in the 1950s, stating the Hornet could "under no circumstances" be considered a deer cartridge.
-Some jurisdictions such as the Netherlands, the UK (other than England and Wales) and some states in the USA currently prohibit the Hornet (and other .22 caliber cartridges) for use on deer.
+Some jurisdictions such as the Netherlands, the UK and some states in the USA currently prohibit the Hornet (and other .22 caliber cartridges) for use on deer.
 Other countries allow the .22 Hornet on all game, such as New Zealand.

 In contrast to those who believe the little .22 Hornet is incapable on larger game, the round has proved popular among the Canadian and Alaskan Eskimo and Inuit peoples due to its low cost, who have used it extensively for hunting seals, caribou, and even polar bears.